You can search this SPD section by section or click here to create a single searchable document.

 Enrollment and changes

-You may enroll in, change or cancel your Group Universal Life Insurance at any time using ExxonMobil Benefits Web.
+You may enroll in, change or cancel your Group Universal Life Insurance at any time using the Your Total Rewards portal.

 If you:

-• Enroll within 31 days of your first day of active employment, your coverage is effective as soon as your enrollment is completed on ExxonMobil Benefits Web.
+• Enroll within 31 days of your first day of active employment, your coverage is effective as soon as your enrollment is completed on the Your Total Rewards portal.
 However, payroll deductions may not begin until the first of the month following your election.
+If you enroll within 31 days of your first day of active employment, you can do so without evidence of insurability

 • Lower your coverage, the change is effective the first of the month following the date your election is received by ExxonMobil Benefits Service Center.